-B. Independent Researcher (e.g., time spent in interviews, reading, performing internet and literary research) for a publication or educational presentation.
+B. Performing independent research (e.g., interviews, reading, internet and literature searches) for a publication or educational presentation.

-Required documentation: a copy of the article, report, or other formats (e.g., PowerPoint presentation, etc.) providing the results of your research.
+Required documentation: a copy of the article, report, or other format (e.g., PowerPoint presentation, etc.) providing the results of your research.